Welcome to the Japanese Learning Journey!

 JapanesePod101 has been an awesome tool to increase my listening abilities and reinforce grammar + vocabulary.

-In my life: I download lessons to my phone and listen to podcasts when I walk around the city or go to school.
-This gives me a good 30-60 minutes of additional practice each day and is a great way learn while exercising.
+In my life: I download lessons to my phone and listen to podcasts when I walk around the city or prepare meals.
+This gives me a good 30-60 minutes of additional practice each day and is a great way to learn while multitasking.

 Conversation Practice (Italki)